hexojs/site/source/docs/permalinks.md

 ### Variables

-Besides the following variables, you can use any attributes in the permalink since Hexo 2.5.
+Besides the following variables, you can use any attributes in the permalink.

 Variable | Description
 --- | ---